MortenNie/WeatherDataProject/README.md

 We decided to work every day in class like last time. <br>
 We feel like we work better and more efficiently as a group this way.
 We've used Kanban boards, Github Desktop, IntelliJ 2023.2.1.<br>
-We've also used Docker Desktop, Pgadmin,
+We've also used Docker Desktop and PGAdmin to run our Databases.
 We've also used things like Discord to communicate when not together physically.